manticoresoftware/manticoresearch/installer/specification.md

 However, when a repo is already installed/choosen, assume user doesn't want to unexpectedly change it.
 For example, if 'Dev' repository was chosen and set up, and user wants to upgrade, or list available versions, it should not be changed.

 If user explicitly provides a supported repository channel, behave according to it.
-That may imply reinstalling the correct repository package for Debian, or passing per-command repository flags for RPM dev installs.
-RPM release uses the repository package defaults.
+That may imply reinstalling the correct repository package for Debian, or persistently switching the enabled RPM repository with config-manager tools.
+Without an explicit RPM channel, preserve the repository package defaults/current repository state.

 ## Command Syntax